 The hinge has been completely revamped.
 The C930 no longer gets the wristband design implemented since the Yoga 3 Pro back in 2014, but a more standard bar hinge that integrates a sound-system, as well as some clever Lenovo branding.
 I look forward to hearing those speakers in real-life, but they should sound a lot nicer than the belly speakers of the previous generations.
 Lenovo claims these speakers are Dolby Atmos compliant, but don’t expect wonders, they should sound great for laptop speakers and pair nicely with the HDR screens, but there’s still only so much you can expect from a set of nail-sized units.

 These aside, the Yoga C930 keeps the spartan IO of the 920, with 2x Thunderbolt 3 ports, headphone jack and one USB-A port, and surprisingly pretty much the same hardware specs, at least for the time being.
 With most other OEMs announcing Whiskey Lake laptops these days, the C930 is still built on KabyLake-R platforms, with up to 16 GB of RAM and single PCIe storage.
-There are no exact details regarding the battery, but I’d reckon it’s about the same size as before (70 Wh), so larger than what most competitors offer.
+The battery is smaller than of the previous version, at 60 Wh, but still at least on par or larger with what most competitors offer.

 The Lenovo Yoga C930 is expected to start at around $1400 an will be available in stores from October 2018.
 That’s expensive, but at the same time about on par with the existing Yoga 920, and I’d expect most to find it a competitive pretender in the premium 2-in-1 segment.
 Stay tuned for updates and our future review.